I can officially add “Found real gold in the Yukon” to my list of life achievements.

 And these are woolly mammoth teeth.
 Each one is about a foot long.

-Would you participate in a gold mining tour?
+Would you participate in a tour of gold panning in the Yukon?

 Note: My visit to the Yukon territory and to Goldbottom Mine Tours was made possible by Tourism Yukon.